raymond91125/caltech-tools/README.md

 # caltech-tools
-This is a collection of scripts contributed by CalTech developers for the WormBase project.
+This is a collection of (not curation-related) scripts contributed by CalTech developers for the WormBase project.